vitejs/vite/CONTRIBUTING.md

 ## Debug Logging

-You can set the `DEBUG` environment variable to turn on debugging logs (e.g., `DEBUG="vite:resolve"`).
+You can set the `DEBUG` environment variable to turn on debugging logs (e.g. `DEBUG="vite:resolve"`).
 To see all debug logs, you can set `DEBUG="vite:*"`, but be warned that it will be quite noisy.
 You can run `grep -r "createDebugger('vite:" packages/vite/src/` to see a list of available debug scopes.

 ## Pull Request Guidelines

-- Checkout a topic branch from a base branch (e.g., `main`), and merge back against that branch.
+- Checkout a topic branch from a base branch (e.g. `main`), and merge back against that branch.

 - If adding a new feature: